minstr22/Near-Protocol-warchest/README.md

 It is warchest bot written in Go language which is used for monitoring and adapting the stake

-Put the executable in the same server and directory as you participate stakewars game, such as ``~/stakewars`.
-Make sure export NODE_ENV=betanet

 ### Requirements
 This warchest bot requires:
 * Go language version 1.14.6 and higher